obsidian-html/obsidian-html.github.io/md/Instructions/Installation.md

 ### On Windows
+> Windows can require some extra attention to get started.
+Read [Tutorial - Installation on Windows](../Instructions/Tutorials/Tutorial%20-%20Installation%20on%20Windows.md) for a deep dive.

 Windows needs pythonnet to be installed.
 You should be able to do this by running this command:
 ``` bash
 pip install --pre pythonnet